-Knowing how to properly perform a fitness test in order to obtain an accurate result is crucial for determining your intensity zones
+Knowing how to properly perform a fitness test in order to obtain an accurate result is crucial in determining your intensity zones

-Not only does 2019 start tomorrow, but if you’ve been following our Alveo Ironman 70.3 Davao training plan, New Year’s Eve also marks the beginning of your next block of workouts as we enter into the build phase.
-But before I even get to what this next period of training is all about, it’s about time we have a chat about fitness tests.
+Before I even get to what the next period of training is all about, it’s about time we have a chat about fitness tests.

 As I’m sure many of you can relate to, not a lot of people (myself included) are fond of taking these tests.
 It can elicit anxiety among some—probably because it can reveal truths the athlete may or may not be ready to accept.
 But for a scientific training approach to work, baseline data that corresponds to your current fitness level is required in order to set intensity levels that are appropriate for you.
-As many ways as there are to skin a cat, there are also many protocols for testing your fitness level for each sport.
+As many ways as there are to skin a cat, there are also many protocols for testing your fitness levels for each sport.
 Assuming you are new to self-coaching, I will focus on fitness test protocols that are easy to conduct on your own or with a training buddy.
-So let’s start the year right and get testing.

 Swim fitness test

 Ideally, you should be able to swim at least 400 meters continuously, preferably with a qualified swim coach who can correct your form, before you perform a swim fitness test.
 Once you reach that level of swim proficiency, you can try doing one of the following: